jcfranco/geodev-webinar-2018-building-your-own-widget/slides/index.md

 # Agenda

-- Widgets
+- About Widgets
 - Widget Framework
+- Build it!
 - Styling
-- Putting it all together

 ---